1997–98 Cleveland Cavaliers season

 The 1997–98 Cleveland Cavaliers season was the 28th season for the Cleveland Cavaliers in the National Basketball Association.

+Season summary

+Off-season
-In the 1997 NBA draft, the Cavaliers selected shooting guard Derek Anderson from the University of Kentucky with the thirteenth overall pick, selected point guard Brevin Knight out of Stanford University with the sixteenth overall pick, and selected small forward Cedric Henderson from the University of Memphis with the 45th overall pick.

-Lithuanian rookie center Zydrunas Ilgauskas, who was drafted by the Cavaliers with the 20th overall pick in the 1996 NBA draft, but missed all of the previous season due to a foot injury, made his debut in the NBA this season.
+In the 1997 NBA draft, the Cavaliers selected shooting guard Derek Anderson from the University of Kentucky with the 13th overall pick, selected point guard Brevin Knight out of Stanford University with the 16th overall pick, and selected small forward Cedric Henderson from the University of Memphis with the 45th overall pick.
+Lithuanian rookie center Zydrunas Ilgauskas, who was drafted by the Cavaliers as the 20th overall pick in the 1996 NBA draft, but missed all of the previous season due to a foot injury, made his debut in the NBA this season.
 During the off-season, the team acquired All-Star forward Shawn Kemp from the Seattle SuperSonics in a three-team trade, acquired Wesley Person from the Phoenix Suns in another three-team trade, and signed free agent Mitchell Butler.

+For the season, the Cavaliers slightly updated their home and road uniforms; the uniforms still featured the controversial light blue splash across their jerseys, but were removed from their shorts and replaced with a much smaller light blue splash on the bottom of the left leg.
+The team nickname "Cavs" was changed from orange to black with orange inlines on their white home uniforms, while the city name "Cleveland" was changed from orange to white with orange inlines on their black road uniforms; both uniforms featured the team's primary logo of a basketball going into a net on the right leg of their shorts.
+The team's updated uniforms would remain in use until 1999.